charleennewland/blog/kaizen_workshops.md

 Here are some important points to follow when defining goals:

-- Clearly articulate the specific problem or improvement you aim to address;
+- **Clearly articulate the specific problem** or improvement you aim to address;
-- Motivate the team by establishing a precise goal;
+- **Motivate the team** by formulating a precise goal;
-- Focus on the actual problem to enhance clarity and unanimous agreement;
+- **Focus on the actual problem** to enhance clarity and unanimous agreement;
-- Ensure all participants share a common understanding of the goal's purpose;
+- **Ensure all participants share a common understanding** of the goal's purpose;
-- Utilize tools like the SMART criteria, benchmarking, and mind mapping for effective goal definition;
+- **Utilize tools like the SMART criteria, benchmarking, and mind mapping** for effective goal definition;
-- Regularly review the goal's relevance and be prepared to make adjustments based on changing circumstances or new information.
+- **Regularly review the goal's relevance** and be prepared to make adjustments based on changing circumstances or new information.

 #### 2. Building the Avengers of Kaizen: Picking Your Dream Team, Cape Optional!